colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 The semantic mapping flow from natural language phrases to data structures is illustrated in Diagram 2 (Semantic Flow), showing how natural language concepts are resolved to specific data entities across systems.

+Entity resolution—the process of determining when different data records refer to the same real-world entity—becomes exponentially more complex in agent-ready systems because agents must reason across organizational boundaries, temporal changes, and semantic ambiguity at conversation speed.
+Traditional deterministic matching rules (exact name matching, shared identifiers) fail when dealing with natural language queries that reference entities informally: "Dr. Sarah Chen" in a conversation might map to "Chen, Sarah MD" in the EHR, "S. Chen" in lab results, and "sarah.chen@echohealth.org" in communication logs.
+Diagram 2: Semantic Entity Resolution Flow illustrates the multi-stage process required for robust entity resolution in agent contexts.
+The flow begins with entity extraction from natural language (identifying that "Dr. Sarah Chen" represents a provider entity), proceeds through candidate generation using semantic embeddings to find potentially matching records across systems, applies fuzzy matching with configurable similarity thresholds to score candidates, and culminates in confidence-based disambiguation that either resolves to a single entity or flags ambiguous cases requiring clarification.
+The semantic layer maintains the golden record—the authoritative merged view of each entity incorporating data from all source systems with conflict resolution rules.
+What distinguishes this from BI-era master data management is the real-time requirement: entity resolution must complete in milliseconds as part of query execution, not overnight in batch processes.
+The diagram shows how embedding-based candidate generation dramatically reduces the search space (from millions of records to dozens of candidates), enabling fuzzy matching and confidence scoring to execute within sub-second latency requirements while maintaining high accuracy through continuous learning from user confirmations and corrections.
 **Diagram 2: Semantic Entity Resolution Flow**

 ```mermaid